liflab/beepbeep-3-book/markdown/advanced/README.md

 ## Soft vs. Hard Pulling

-So far, we have used `Pullable` objects like ordinary Java iterators.
-Method `hasNext` is used to ask whether a new event is available; if the answer is `true`, we can then use `pull` to fetch this new event, with the guarantee that there is indeed a new event to fetch.
+So far, `Pullable` objects were used as ordinary Java iterators.
+The `hasNext` method is used to ask whether a new event is available; if the answer is `true`, we can then use `pull` to fetch this new event, with the guarantee that there is indeed a new event to fetch.
 On the contrary, if the answer is `false`, this means that the processor to which the `Pullable` is attached has stopped producing events for good.
-Like for an iterator over a normal collection of objects, it is useless to try to call `hasNext` at a later time: no new event will ever come out.
+As for an iterator over a normal collection of objects, it is useless to try to call `hasNext` at a later time: no new event will ever come out.

-What happens when a processor may have more events to produce, but just not yet?
+What happens when a processor *may* have more events to produce, but none is immediately available?
 In such a case, the correct answer to `hasNext` is neither `true` (there is no event available right now) nor `false` (the stream is not necessarily over).
 This is why BeepBeep `Pullable`s provide two ways for querying and pulling events: the "hard" and the "soft" methods.
 To illustrate the difference between the two, consider the following code:

 ``` java
 QueueSource source = new QueueSource().loop(false);